Matt-Fisherrr/jeopardyBack/README.md

 Run `python main.py` to start.

-user `misc/makedb.py` to initialize database tables.
+Use `misc/makedb.py` to initialize database tables.

 Environment vars to set:
- - DBNAME
- - USER
- - PASSWORD
- - HOST
+ - DATABASE_URL